Kira Nerys: Personal relationships

 Kira becomes romantically involved with Bareil Antos, a prominent Bajoran vedek (cleric).
 Following his death, she later becomes involved with Shakaar Edon, a former resistance leader during the Cardassian occupation, who later becomes Bajor's First Minister.
-After a couple of years, the couple decide to end their relationship.
+After a couple of years, accepting that the relationship is going nowhere (and after a visit to the Kenda Shrine on Bajor), the couple decide to end their relationship.
 Kira then forms a romantic relationship with the shapeshifter Odo, who had pined after her for years, though this too ends when Odo rejoins his people in the Gamma Quadrant at the conclusion of the series.
-Due to her alter ego depiction in the Mirror Universe it is speculated that Kira is canonically bisexual.

 Kira also becomes the surrogate mother to Kirayoshi O'Brien, the then-unborn child of Chief Engineer Miles O'Brien and his wife Keiko.
 When the pregnant Keiko was injured in a shuttle accident, Dr Julian Bashir saves the fetus by transporting it into Kira's womb.
-Kira continues to carry the fetus until birth, essentially becoming a part of the O'Brien family.
+Kira continues to carry the fetus until birth.